 Mistake 1: Spelling and Grammar Errors

-A survey of HR professionals found that 59% of recruiters immediately reject a CV when they find spelling errors.
-This is particularly critical, as many companies today use ATS systems (Applicant Tracking Systems) that can automatically detect such errors.
+A CareerBuilder survey of HR professionals found that 59% of recruiters immediately reject a CV when they find spelling errors.
+ATS systems (Applicant Tracking Systems) also score parsing artifacts and broken capitalization, so the cost is doubled.

 How to Avoid Spelling Errors: